How to grow your business in the building materials industry using rebate

 By providing your supplier with an online portal you can allow your suppliers to review your performance regularly and see whether your expectations and their expectations are in line throughout the year.
 This avoids any shocks at year end and allows you to have a strong relationship facilitating renegotiations of agreements and ad-hoc special deals.
 They can also notify you of price changes via this portal allowing you to adjust your expectations in line with this.

-How can Enable help the building materials industry
+How can Enable Support the Building Materials Industry

 If you can create the perfect world where it is easy for suppliers to do business with you then disputes are minimal, agreements can be accessed and signed at the click of a button and you can work together rather than against each other.
 Rebate shouldn't be seen by the building materials industry as scrapping for every penny you can get, but rather as a tool that can be utilised to increase margins and growth in your market.